- Posts: 199

 "No, something big is coming at us!"
 I warned him.
 "Get ready, there isn't much time!"
 I saw the color fall from his face when I said the word 'big'.
 He understood what that most likely meant.
 Teddy was right behind Joe and didn't understand.
 He looked equally scared as Joe none the less.
 It was going to be his first action and he clearly wasn't ready for it.

 "Teddy, just focus on your job and you'll be ok."
 I assured him.
 Teddy managed to compose himself and snapped to.
-The rest of our guys arrived and within moments the gun was loaded and ready to fire.
+The rest of our guys arrived and within moments, the gun was loaded and ready to fire.

-On the bridge the radar officer closely monitored the screen.
-The object had closed the gap to less than two hundred miles already.
+On the bridge, the radar officer closely monitored the screen.
+The object had closed the gap to less than two-hundred miles already.
 It was still headed directly towards us.
-The admiral ordered the entire fleet to turn right full rudder so that the Battleships, cruisers, and destroyers could utilize all of their guns at the incoming threat.
+The admiral ordered the entire fleet to turn right full rudder, so that the Battleships, cruisers, and destroyers could utilize all of their guns at the incoming threat.

 As one, the fleet began to wheel right.
-At the same time their turrets turned left and raised their cannons toward the sky.
+At the same time, their turrets turned left and raised their cannons toward the sky.
 It was a beautiful example of a synchronized fleet maneuver.
-From there the admiral ordered the fleet to push forward full speed ahead.
+From there, the admiral ordered the fleet to push forward full speed ahead.
 Whatever it was coming at us, it would have a harder time hitting moving targets.
 We were as ready as we could be.

 Within the bridge of the Enterprise, the huge radar blip was closing fast and would be entering our firing range within moments.
 The radar man reported that the target had slowed and was gaining altitude rapidly.
-It had climbed to from five thousand feet to nine thousand feet and it was still climbing.
+It had climbed to from five-thousand feet to nine-thousand feet and it was still climbing.
 This was a serious problem.
-Our radar was only capable of detecting objects as high as ten thousand feet, so if it went much higher we'd loose track of it.
+Our radar was only capable of detecting objects as high as ten-thousand feet, so if it went much higher we'd loose track of it.

-Unfortunately this is exactly what happened.
-It crept up beyond ten thousand feet and became invisible to our radar.
+Unfortunately, this is exactly what happened.
+It crept up beyond ten-thousand feet and became invisible to our radar.
 No one knew exactly what to do at the point.
-We could have opened up with our AA guns and hoped for the best, but even with radar guidance it wouldn't be very accurate at that range.
+We could have opened up with our AA guns and hoped for the best, but even with radar guidance, it wouldn't be very accurate at that range.
 Firing would also reveal our position on the water.
 The fleet just waited, exposed.

-We anxiously looked to the skies, but it was a cloudy evening so we could not see what was above us.
+We anxiously looked to the skies, but it was a cloudy evening, so we could not see what was above us.
 There was no noise.
 We sat in our positions weapons ready.
-We had hundreds of AA guns ready, but at that point didn't know where to point them.
+We had hundreds of AA guns ready, but at that moment didn't know where to point them.
 It could have been anywhere.
 It should have passed over us by then.
 The tension was getting thicker by the second.
 The officers vainly tried to use their binoculars.
 Time went by moment by moment and I started to think that maybe it had already passed us by.

 The clouds above us began to break up in the middle and a sliver of moonlight started to creep through.
 A destroyer near the right outer perimeter of the fleet sailed through into the moonlight.
-A moment later the entire fleet could hear a high pitched whistling.
+A moment later, the entire fleet could hear a high pitched whistling.
 It was coming from above and rapidly becoming more intense.

 Whatever had hit the destroyer was already beneath the waves.
 The remaining pieces of the destroyer quickly sank.
 The rest of the fleet bobbed up and down as the ripple effect of the massive object hitting the water sent a giant wave cascading outward.
 Men had to cling on for life and limb as the force of it bucked them from their stations.
 A few men were lost overboard on the smaller ships of the fleet.
 The crews of the larger ships fared better though.